Mathematical analysis of singularities in the diffusion model under the submanifold assumption: Experiments

 \subsection{Replacing the network by analytical expressions}

-In a limited number of favorable settings, the diffusion coefficients $(v,D)$ that appear in the backward sampling process may be computed explicitly leading to an equally explicit expression for the conditional expectation (\ref{global_S}).
-This bypasses the need to learn such coefficients by means of a neural net.
+In a limited number of favorable settings, the diffusion coefficients $(v,D)$ that appear in the backward sampling process may be computed explicitly leading to an equally explicit expression for the conditional expectation \eqref{global_S}.
+This bypasses the need to model $(v,D)$ by a neural network.

 As an illustrative example, we generate $5$ points (randomly) $X_{1:5}$ and set the target data distribution $p_{data}=\sum_{i=1}^5 \delta_{X_i}$.
-We then obtain the following analytical expression derived in Appendix.\ref{Appendix:pointcloud},
+We then obtain the following analytical expression derived in Appendix \ref{Appendix:pointcloud},

 Figure \ref{fig:fivePoints_scatter} displays the backward process for 10000 samples generated by solving the backward SDE at the times $t=10,5.8718,3.2356,0.7518,0.0216,0$.
 Not surprisingly, the initial points sampled from a normal distribution are entirely ``absorbed" into the target five-point distribution at the final sampling step $t=0$.
 Table \ref{table:fivePoints_freq} counts the empirical frequencies (probability) of absorption by the five target points, which are very close to their theoretical value $0.2$.
-This numerically supports the use of the conditional expectation to explain the model $S$.
-In other words, with an exact model of the target function in the training process and an exact solution of the SDE (\ref{backward_process}) in the sampling process, the resulting new samples accurately represent the original training data.

-When explicit expressions such as (\ref{pointcloud_expression}) are not available, this ideal accurate sampling of the training data can rarely be achieved in practice due to the imperfections in the neural network approximation.
-Only a simplified distribution is learned in practice, which results in sampling errors.
-See Figure \ref{fig:fourPoints} and the next section for the reconstructions obtained in the context of a distribution with four atoms for different neural nets trained to approximate $E[X_0|X_t=X]$.
+The interpretation is then twofold.
+(1) With an exact model of the target function in the training process and an exact solution of the SDE \eqref{backward_process} in the sampling process, the resulting new samples accurately reproduce the original training data.
+This validates that the training process of the diffusion model under the framework discussed in Section \ref{sec:framework} is in fact a least square minimization that achieves optimality with conditional expectation \eqref{global_S}.
+(2) When explicit expressions such as \eqref{pointcloud_expression} are not available, this ideal accurate sampling of the training data can rarely be achieved in practice due to the imperfections in the neural network approximation.
+Only a simplified distribution is learned in practice, which enables the generalization abilities.
+See Figure \ref{fig:curveDeepShallow} and the next section for the reconstructions obtained in the context of a distribution for different neural nets trained to approximate $E_{{X_0|X_t}}[X_0|X_t=X]$.
+We point out here that there is a similar numerical experiment in \cite{peluchetti2022nondenoising}.